 Alaska Airlines operates most of its hub and focus cities on the West Coast, but earning Alaska Airlines miles is a great idea no matter where you live.
 The airline has so many great partners, each with its own separate award chart.
 So there are lots of great deals available with the Alaska Airlines Mileage Plan program.

-I think Alaska Airlines miles are some of the best for flying to Asia in business or first class because Alaska is partners with Cathay Pacific, Hainan Airlines, Korean Air and Japan Airlines.
+Alaska Airlines miles are some of the best for flying to Asia in business or first class because Alaska is partners with Cathay Pacific, Hainan Airlines, Korean Air and Japan Airlines.
 The award prices for Cathay Pacific and Japan Airlines are particularly generous.
-You can fly in business class for 50,000-60,000 each way with these partners.
+You can fly in business class to Asia for 50,000-60,000 each way with these partners.

-With the Alaska Airlines credit card you can earn 40,000 Alaska Airlines miles and an Alaska Airlines companion fare after you spend $2,000 on purchases within the first 90 days of account opening.
+With the Alaska Airlines credit card you can earn 40,000 Alaska Airlines miles, a $100 statement credit and an Alaska Airlines companion fare after you spend $2,000 on purchases within the first 90 days of account opening.
 With this companion fare, a friend can fly with you for just $99 plus taxes and fees (from $22).
 This can save you hundreds of dollars on airfare.

 Benefits and perks